Ammonium nitrate 34,5-0-0

-Ammonia Nitrate (34.5-0-0) is a highly concentrated nitrogen fertilizer, containing 34.5% nitrogen (N), distributed equally in two forms: ammoniacal (NH₄⁺) and nitric (NO₃⁻).
-This dual form of nitrogen provides both immediate and sustained nutrition, making the fertilizer particularly effective for crops with high nitrogen requirements.
+Ammonium nitrate (34.5-0-0) is a high concentration nitrogen fertilizer containing 34.5% nitrogen (N), equally divided into two forms: ammonia (NH₄⁺) and nitrate (NO₃-).
+This dual form of nitrogen provides both immediate and prolonged nutrition, making the fertilizer particularly efficient for crops with high nitrogen requirements.
+The nitrate form is absorbed immediately by plants, while the ammonia form remains available for a longer period of time, providing prolonged nutrition.
+The fertilizer is ideal for basic and surface fertilization and is widely used in a variety of crops, improving growth and yield.

 Features and benefits